ddols/Structural-genome-annotation-workflow/README.md

 - A protein database in `fasta` format

-To create a protein database you could download any of the publicly available at [OrthoDB](https://bioinf.uni-greifswald.de/bioinf/partitioned_odb11/) that is closest to your taxon’s genome or use a concatenated fasta of proteomes from closely related species.
+To create a protein database you could download any of the publicly available in [OrthoDB](https://bioinf.uni-greifswald.de/bioinf/partitioned_odb11/) that is closest to your taxon’s genome, or use a concatenated fasta of proteomes from closely related species.
 Or best, combine both.
-However, always make of two things:
+However, to avoid unsolicited problems, always check these two things:

 1. Always make sure that the protein database is **uncompressed**, otherwise it will crash `BRAKER`.
 If you download any of OrthoDB’s